redpanda-data/connect/docs/thread_safe_bytes.md

 Thread Safe Byte Array
 ======================

-Since Benthos uses memory-mapped files its core performance bottleneck outside of IO is storing messages into an array of bytes, and simultaneously reading messages from that array.
-Since inputs and outputs are asynchronous, we must have a structure that can efficiently wrap the byte array with locking mechanisms for protecting the data from dangerous parallel writes/reads.
+Benthos uses memory-mapped files, therefore its core performance bottleneck outside of IO is storing messages into an array of bytes acting as a ring buffer, and simultaneously reading messages from that array.
+Since inputs and outputs are asynchronous we must have a structure that can efficiently wrap the byte array with locking mechanisms for protecting the data from dangerous parallel writes/reads.

-This document details the process taken to finding our solution.

 ## Idiomatic Conditional Goroutine Blocking

-As data is written and read from the structure there will be moments where either a writer or a reader will be blocked, either due to all messages being exhausted from the stack or by the cache running out of space.
-It is important in these moments that the reader/writer is blocked only for the exact duration that the blocking condition is true.
+Our ring buffer will block when there is insufficient space, rather than overwriting data.
+Therefore, as data is written and read from the structure there will be moments where either a writer or a reader will be blocked, either due to all messages being exhausted from the stack or by the cache running out of space.
+It is important in these moments that the reader/writer is blocked only for the exact duration that the blocking condition is true, which means avoiding `if ( !ready ) { sleep(x); }` loops.

 The true idiomatic way of satisfying these two conditions could be to have the structure spawn a single goroutine that both reads from an input channel when there is remaining space for messages, and writes out the next messages to an output channel when there is one.
 A simplified example might look like this: